MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/reference/entityrecord/includes/isDirty-description.md

 ms.assetid: 9ce70427-e789-46be-b9c7-35466a430b0f
 ---

-Whether this record is dirty
-Only applicable if the dataset is editable and this record dirty values
+Whether this record is dirty.
+Only applicable if the dataset is editable and this record has dirty values.